 Where did you grow up or spend your most defining years?

-I grew up in Gdynia, Poland during the transition from communist state to democracy, quite close to where Lech Walesa led negotiations between shipyard workers and the communist regime.
-This experience imbued me with a deep appreciation of human rights activism and peaceful dissent as means of dissolving oppression.
+I grew up in Gdynia, Poland during the transition from a communist state to democracy, quite close to where Lech Walesa led negotiations between shipyard workers and the communist regime.
+This experience imbued me with a deep appreciation of human rights activism and peaceful dissent as a means of dissolving oppression.